What is IOMMU?

 - Enable VT-d

-- Set Control IOMMU Pre-boot behavior to Enable IOMMU during boot or equivalent
+- Set Control IOMMU Pre-boot Behavior → Enable IOMMU during boot

-- If the IOMMU option is missing: confirm your BIOS is updated and CPU virtualization options are enabled.
+- If the IOMMU option is missing, confirm your BIOS is up to date and that CPU virtualization is enabled.

-- If problems persist: consult your motherboard manufacturer’s support resources for instructions on enabling IOMMU.
+- If problems persist, consult your motherboard manufacturer's support resources for model-specific instructions on enabling IOMMU.